IB Biology Photosynthesis: Light-Dependent and Calvin Cycle Guide

 FAQ

-The Calvin cycle does not directly use light, but it relies on ATP and NADPH from the light-dependent reactions.
-That is why photosynthesis stages are linked.
+The Calvin cycle uses carbon dioxide, ATP, and reduced NADP to produce carbohydrate.
+It does not directly require light, but it depends on products from the light-dependent reactions.

 Exam Strategy